cryptoparty/handbook/src/chapter_08_passwords/00_keeping_passwords_safe.md

 Sentences are easy to remember, even if they are 50 characters long and contain uppercase characters, lowercase characters, symbols and numbers.

-Using an application to keep your passwords
+Using a password manager
 -------------------------------------------

-Even easy-to-remember passwords might be difficult to manage.
+Remembering a lot of different passwords can be difficult.
 One solution is to use a dedicated application to manage most of your passwords.
-The application we will discuss is *Keepass* which is a free and open password manager that is considered to be secure (given that you chose a sane and secure "master password" for the keepass application).
+The next section in this chapter will discuss *Keepass*, a free and open source password manager with no known vulnerabilities, so long as you chose a sufficiently long and complex "master password" to secure it with.

-For website passwords a more convenient solution that is probably safe enough for most of your passwords is to use the built-in password manager of the Firefox browser.
-Be sure to set a master password as is explained in the chapter on safe browsing, otherwise this is very insecure!
-Other browsers might also come with built-in password managers, but remember that if you don't have to unlock them with a master password they are mostly unsafe and easily retrievable by attackers having access to your computer.
+For website passwords only, another option is the built-in password manager of the Firefox browser.
+Make sure to set a master password, otherwise this is very insecure!

 Protect your Website Passwords
 ------------------------------